Wondering how much caffeine is in Coke Zero compared to other sodas?

 Turkish coffee, on the other hand, provides 200 milligrams of caffeine for an 8-ounce cup, which explains why they are served in tiny cups.

-Some coffee shop beverages also offer lower caffeine content, such as Dunkin Donut’s Dunkaccino, which only carries about 48 milligrams.
+Some coffee shop beverages also have lower caffeine content, such as Dunkin’ Donuts’ Dunkaccino, which contains only about 48 milligrams.

-Dalgona coffee, which got very popular over the last few years, has a pretty high amount, at 105 milligrams.
+Dalgona coffee, which has become very popular over the last few years, has a pretty high caffeine content: 105 milligrams.

 Regular coffee